 "I ask the court to change the administrative decision and stop DSHS from collecting the overpayment."

 - You should type your petition.
 If you cannot, print neatly.

-Attach a copy of your fair hearing decision.
+Attach a copy of your administrative hearing decision.
 If that decision is an "Initial Order," also attach your Final Order from the BOA.